DreymaR/BigBagKbdTrixTMK/docs/README.md

 * 2016-07: Now witness the typing power of this fully operational USB-2-USB device!
 Happy hacking, brave and adventurous souls!
 * 2018-01: Added a user function that allows for input of Unicode glyphs not in the layout using the AltGr(RAlt) modifier.
 * 2018-02: More advanced modifiers for Extend2+.
 Hold down, e.g., RShift then Caps (then release RShift) for Extend2.
 Can't use Alt keys (yet) on Win.
 * 2023-11: Added Sym mods.
-Some other rework: Removed Workman, DHk and Curl keymaps; added the Canary layout and made Extend respect CURLMOD instead.
+Removed Workman, DHk and Curl keymaps (made Extend respect CURLMOD instead).
+Added the Canary layout.

 <br><h3>TODO:</h3>
 * Extend modifiers don't always stack?
 Caps+S+T+N didn't produce Ctrl+Shift+Left but ST keystrokes for me once; others have had no such problems.
 * Use the ScrollLock LED to show whether the second layout is active?
 * Port the BigBag4USB to the more popular QMK code platform?
-Does it support Hasu's USB-2-USB device?
+Does QMK support Hasu's USB-2-USB device?

 <br>